microsoft/traceability/examples/product_assertions/README.md

 ### 2. **Trust and Authentication**

 - **Issuer Verification**: Verifiers can cryptographically verify the identity of the credential issuer
-- **Trust Networks**: Enables trust relationships between different parties in the supply chain
+- **Trust Networks**: Enable trust relationships between different parties in the supply chain
 - **Decentralized Verification**: No need for centralized authorities to validate assertions

 ### 3. **Privacy and Selective Disclosure**